kaiiiz/hugo-theme-monochrome/exampleSite/content/en/configuration/theme.md

 ## Navbar menu

-Graytr uses built-in menu system supported by hugo itself.
+Monochrome uses built-in menu system supported by hugo itself.
 (Checkout [document](https://gohugo.io/content-management/menus) for more deatil.)
 By default, the menu called `navbar` is used to decide which item need to be rendered on the navbar.

 So you can simply add the following code to your page front-matter, and the menu info will be handled by hugo out of the box. ([simple method mentioned in document](https://gohugo.io/content-management/menus#simple))